Program Overview

 Admissions and Cost

 Deadlines to apply for the One Health Certificate are rolling.
-Participants may choose to begin their program at the start of fall, spring or summer terms as defined by the University of Florida schedule.
-The Department of Environmental and Global Health will begin offering the certificate program in Spring 2020.
+Participants may choose to begin their program at the start of fall terms as defined by the University of Florida schedule.
+The Department of Environmental and Global Health will begin offering the certificate program in Fall 2024.

-Tuition costs for the program range from approximately $6500-$7800.
+Tuition costs for the program are approximately $650 per credit hour plus fees.
 For more information about this certificate program, please feel free to contact the Department of Environmental and Global Health at egh-programs@phhp.ufl.edu.

 Apply Here